 Related Post: How To Make Money If You Sing

-Sites like Music Connection and The Unsigned Guide have directories where you can look through hundreds of active music management contacts in the industry.
-Be sure to approach people with professionalism and only reach out to people who work with your style and in your location in order to avoid wasting your time and theirs.
+Be sure to approach people professionally and only reach out to people who work with your style and location to avoid wasting your time and theirs.

 Related Post: Music Managers Looking For Talent

 Another great way to find a music manager is to ask your musician friends directly.
 You'd be surprised who may know someone who can help you get many career opportunities in the music business.

 Depending on your network, some friends may be able to link you to very professional contacts that aren't advertising their information online.